data protection

 Purpose of processing via cookies

-Which data is processed?
+What data is processed?

-storage period of cookies
+Storage duration of cookies

 Right of objection – how can I delete cookies?